ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 One of the main reasons the RadWagon 4 is such a good seller is it’s very affordable price (when compared with other e-cargo bikes) – it really does offer a high-quality entry into the world of e-cargo.

 All of the components are fairly entry-level, but good quality.
 There is a Shimano drivetrain and mechanical disc brakes along with high-volume, puncture resistant tyres.
 There’s also front and rear lights a centre stand and of course, loads of luggage space.
+For more info read my article on Rad Power Bikes.

 If you live in an area that has a safe cycling network, then I’d say go out and buy one today.
 Electric cargo bikes are the ultimate in personal transport – you can get the shopping, take the kids to school and you can even use them for doing deliveries or running errands.
 I believe the cargo e-bike will eventually revolutionise transport in urban areas, but for some rural areas they just won’t be practical.